 7. Tour the Glacier Garden of Lucerne

-The Glacier Garden in Lucerne is a must-see if you’re visiting this lovely Swiss town.
-The garden will take your breath away with its rare plant species, its outstanding views of the Alps, and the sparkling lake below.
+The Glacier Garden in Lucerne is a must-see if you visit this lovely Swiss town.
+The garden will take your breath away with its rare plant species, outstanding Alps views, and the sparkling lake below.

 8. Visit the Bourbaki Panorama